Nisargs23/Bandit/Writeups.md

 <img width="483" alt="image" src="https://github.com/Nisargs23/Bandit/assets/148000598/20615de0-a050-4dd7-8c65-521d6a2ab9f4">

 Now though I knew there was a very slim chance it would work, I just pasted the key next to ssh and tried to login.
 Of course it didn't work.
 I googled how to use an rsa key, I would have to store it in a file and change the permissions for that file too.
-This required the use of a text editor, and I saw vim at one or teo places.
+This required the use of a text editor, and I saw vim at one or two places.
 So I used that.

 <img width="596" alt="image" src="https://github.com/Nisargs23/Bandit/assets/148000598/9932afb7-10df-4730-82b0-ec3bfb891900">